TK

 What happens if the landlord misses the deadline in New Jersey?

 Missing the deadline has real consequences for landlords in New Jersey.
-Under the statute, the penalty is: 2x wrongfully withheld amount plus attorney's fees.
+Under the statute, the penalty is: Tenant may recover 2x (double) the amount wrongfully withheld plus 7% interest plus court costs and attorney's fees.
+For improper storage/notice, tenant may apply the full deposit plus 7% annual interest toward rent due.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.